North Carolina Fund: Creation

 Feeling that his education program had spent most of his political capital in the legislature, North Carolina Governor Terry Sanford began seeking private support to fund anti-poverty efforts in the state.
 While traveling across the state to promote his education plan, Sanford came to be of the belief that much of the poverty in North Carolina was due to racial discrimination and the lack of economic opportunity for blacks.
 He thus concluded that any anti-poverty plan he created would have to address economic problems for both blacks and whites.
 In the summer of 1962 he met John Ehle, a novelist and professor whom he quickly took on as an adviser on public policy.
 With Ehle he met with leaders of the Ford Foundation, a private philanthropic organization, and discussed a variety of issues with them, including anti-poverty efforts.
 He also established contact with George Esser, an academic at UNC-Chapel Hill's Institute of Government, to ask him for potential uses of Ford Foundation funds in combating poverty.
 Sanford's aides organized a three-day tour of North Carolina in January 1963 for Ford Foundation leaders to convince them to fund an anti-poverty project.
 Sanford's attempts to devise a plan became increasingly urgent over the following months, as civil rights activists intensified their calls for racial equality and the prospects of a white backlash grew.
 He worked to secure the support of the Z. Smith Reynolds Foundation and the Mary Reynolds Babcock Foundation, two smaller North Carolina philanthropic organizations, to bolster proposed grants from the Ford Foundation, and tapped the advice of John H. Wheeler, leader of the black business community in Durham.
 He also invited officials from the U.S. Department of Health, Education, and Welfare to come to North Carolina to work on coordinating federal efforts with the state project.

 In July 1963 the Ford Foundation committed $7 million to support an anti-poverty project in North Carolina.
 With additional grants from the other foundations, on July 18 Sanford, Wheeler, Charlie Babcock (a board member of the Mary Reynolds Babcock Foundation), and C. A. McKnight (the editor of The Charlotte Observer) incorporated the North Carolina Fund.
 Its goals were to fight poverty and promote racial equality across the state.
 Since the North Carolina Fund was backed by private organizations and not financed by the state, it could be more flexible in addressing social issues while also avoiding political opposition from segregationists.
 Sanford was made chairman of the Fund's board.
 He publicly announced its creation at a press conference on September 30, garnering a positive reception from state newspapers.
-The organisation had a racially integrated staff—which was unusual at the time—and consulted the local residents it aimed to assist.
+The organization had a racially integrated staff—which was unusual at the time—and consulted the local residents it aimed to assist.